Trump vs. Biden: How did we get here, America?

 Biden comes with the very same concerns that plagued Clinton’s campaign, only the former vice president and Delaware senator lacks the mental agility to compensate for his shortcomings.

-Biden’s ancient stance on recreational drug use is both hypocritical and archaic, a relic of a past social standard that led to mass incarceration.
-Biden’s support for the Anti-Drug Abuse Act of 1986 indirectly crippled Black American communities, as well.
+Biden’s ancient stance on recreational drug use is both hypocritical and archaic, a relic of a past political vendeta that resulted to mass incarceration.
+Biden’s endorsement and contributions to the the Anti-Drug Abuse Act of 1986 indirectly crippled Black American communities, as well.